noam87/noamswebsite/content/r/representative.md

 rtags = ["social"]
 +++

-The existence of power-hierarchies is inevitable because of the existence of the will to power.
+The existence of power hierarchies is inevitable because of the existence of the will to power.
 This is not a moral statement, but an empirical one.
-However hard one may work at toppling power structures, and even if one is successful, new ones will emerge.
+However hard a collective may work at toppling power structures, and even if it is successful in doing so, new power hierarchies
+*will* emerge, because there will *always* be individuals who will seek to place themselves at the top.
 The only way to escape this would be to eliminate the desire or means of domination in those who possess them... but here we reach an intractable contradiction: because to do so would require the exertion on power by one group on another (that is, those who seek to topple power must dominate